prrvchr/eMailerOOo/README.md

 The following screenshots use the [gContactOOo][25] extension as the data source.
 If you are using your own data source, it is necessary to adapt the settings in relation to it.

-In the following screenshot, we can see that the data source gContactOOo is called: `Addresses` and that the **main table**: `PUBLIC.All my contacts` is selected.
+In the following screenshot, we can see that the data source gContactOOo is called: `Addresses` and that in the list of tables the table: `PUBLIC.All my contacts` is selected.

 ![smtpMailerOOo Merger screenshot 3][35]

 If no mailing list exists, you need to create one, by entering its name and validating with: `ENTER` or the `Add` button.

-Make sure when creating the mailing list that the **main table** is always selected.
+Make sure when creating the mailing list that the **main table** is always selected in the list of tables and if this recommendation is not followed then **merging of documents will not work**.

 ![smtpMailerOOo Merger screenshot 4][36]

 Now that your new mailing list is available in the list, you need to select it.

 And add the following columns:
-- Primary key column: `Resource`
+- Primary key column: `Uri`
 - Email address columns: `HomeEmail`, `WorkEmail` and `OtherEmail`

 If several columns of email addresses are selected, then the order becomes relevant since the email will be sent to the first available address.
 In addition, on Recipients selection step of the wizard, in the [Available recipients][37] tab, only records with at least one email address column entered will be listed.
-So make sure you have an address book with at least one of the email address columns entered.
+So make sure you have an address book with at least one of the email address field (Home, Work or Other) entered.

 ![smtpMailerOOo Merger screenshot 5][38]